20 Innovative Alternative Work Schedules Managers should know

 Today’s workforce is a melting pot of generations, cultures, and lifestyles.
 Alternative work schedules acknowledge this diversity, allowing people to work when they’re most productive or when it aligns with their personal commitments.

 Feeling boxed into a rigid schedule can be a real mood killer.
-When people have the freedom to choose their work hours, they're happier and more engaged.
+When people have the freedom to choose their work hours, they’re happier and more engaged.
 And guess what?
 Happier employees are more productive.
-It's a cycle of positivity that benefits everyone involved.
+For a full-time employee, alternative work schedules can provide the flexibility needed to improve work-life balance and meet the 80-hour bi-weekly work requirement more comfortably.
+It’s a cycle of positivity that benefits everyone involved.

 In a world where business never sleeps, sticking to a strict traditional schedule can put you at a disadvantage.
 Flexible schedules enable companies to be more agile, responding to global markets and time zones much more effectively.